Horseshoe Bay Resort

 Ram Rock: Known as the "Challenger," Ram Rock is by far the most difficult of the three—in fact, readers of the Dallas Morning News have frequently voted it the most difficult in all of Texas.
 Jones invested it with narrow fairways, natural streams, an abundance of water and sand, rock gardens, granite outcroppings, blind tee shots and all manner of trees, bushes, and plants.
 Its signature No. 4, an island hole, is said to be tougher than the TPC at Sawgrass.
 Par 71, 6,926 yards.

 Apple Rock: Named "Best New Resort Course in America" by Golf Digest when it opened, Apple Rock follows the contours of some of the most elevated and scenic of Horseshoe Bay's land.
 Native oak, elm, and persimmon trees frame the fairways as they cross the rocky terrain, much of it with views of Lake LBJ.
-Though not especially tight, the course demands well-placed drives and accurate club selection to avoid its 50 bunkers and 56 sand traps.
-Water hazards are minimal, other than No. 12, which plays over the lake.
-Par 71, 6,926 yards.
-Whitewater: Though a putting course, this 18-hole, par 72 layout is 1,712 yards in length, with Bermuda grass greens bordered by waterfalls and grazing flamingos.
+Though not especially tight, the course demands well-placed drives and accurate club selection to avoid its 50+ bunkers and sand traps.
+Par 72, 6,999 yards.

 Children's Programs